ftrackhq/ftrack-connect-unity-engine/README.md

 list.
 ```

+## Sporadic 30 seconds lag
+There is a known, sporadic issue with the Python for Unity package where there
+might be a 30 seconds delay between the time an operation is launched and when
+it is actually processed.
+This can happen, for example, when accessing the ftrack
+menu items.
+The desired dialog might take 30 seconds before being displayed when
+the issue arises.

 ## Unity 2019 and higher
 When launching Unity 2019 and higher from ftrack-connect, the Unity Hub will
 appear.
 There is a limitation with the